-The findings indicate that 90% of Transactional Partners and 84% of Support Partners experienced improvements in one or more areas.
-This marks a 10-percentage point increase for Transactional Partners compared to the 2023 survey, while Support Partners saw a 12-percentage point decrease.
-Notably, 70% of Transactional Partners and 53% of Support Partners achieved progress in three or more areas.
-However, there was a decline in improvements in three or more areas for both groups compared to 2023, with Transactional Partners reporting a 3-percentage point decrease and Support Partners a 14-percentage point decrease.
-(See Figure 1.)
+The findings indicate that 90% of Transactional Partners and 84% of Support Partners experienced improvements in one or more areas of stability and operational capacity.
+This marks a 10-percentage point increase for Transactional Partners compared to the 2023 survey (from 80% in 2023 to 90% in 2024), while Support Partners saw a 12-percentage point decrease.
+It is not possible to know exactly why the Support Partner percentage decreased from 96% in 2023 to 84% in 2024; however, the percentage of Support Partners reporting that they experienced improvements in 2024 is still very high.
+Finally, 70% of

 Figure 1.
-Percent of partners who reported increased stability and operational capacity in one or more and three or more areas
+Percent of partners who reported increased stability and operational capacity in one or more and three or more areas - 2024